Personal Savings Account from American Express Bank, FSB

 - Engaging in activity we believe is illegal or fraudulent;

-- Residing outside the United States (or, if applicable, outside a U.S. territory or U.S. possession where we are offering the account);
+- Residing outside the United States (or, if applicable, outside a U.S. territory or U.S. possession where we offer the account);

 - Failing to fund the account within 30 days after we approve your application;

 - Using the account for business or commercial purposes; or